-The budget you have to support the launch of the brand can affect the time it takes to prepare in many ways.
-If a small team is putting together all of the details, the process will obviously be longer than if a large team was employed to do the same work.
+The budget you have to support your launch can affect the time it takes to prepare in many ways.
+If a small team is putting together all of the details, the process will obviously take longer than if a large team was employed to do the same work.
 Also, if you are extremely conscious of how much money you are spending, you are likely to take more time to find the right match for employees, distributors, and store locations.
-The size of your budget has no say in the success of your brand but knowing that the process may take longer can help better your business plan.
+The size of your budget has no say in the success of your brand but knowing how long process to produce, deliver, and prepare retail resources to sell your clothes will take longer can help better your business plan.

-Preparing for a brick-and-mortar store and an e-commerce brand is completely different.
+Preparing to launch a new clothing collection in a brick-and-mortar store location vs. an e-commerce avenue of sale is completely different.
 Brick-and-mortar stores are likely to take longer as finding a space and maximizing the design for sales can be a lengthy and important process.
-On the other hand, an online sales platform requires extensive planning for social media and other online assets to generate attention for the brand.
+On the other hand, an online sales platform requires extensive planning for social media and other online assets to generate attention for the launch.

 Once sampling finishes, allow 2-4 months to complete production.
 While a private label manufacturer takes around 6 weeks to produce the product, it will take time to order and ship all of your pieces and have them ready to sell from your store.